farridav/django-jazzmin/docs/bugs_and_features.md

 ## Reporting bugs

-When reporting bugs, or compatability issues, heres a general guide on the best way to do it.
+When reporting bugs, or compatibility issues, here is a general guide on the best way to do it.

 First of all, ask yourself these questions: